 taxes and other incidental expenses related to the acquisition and construction of those PPE.

-refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing
+non-refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost

-labor, any other costs directly attributable to bringing the item to working condition for its intended use, and estimated
+direct labor, any other costs directly attributable to bringing the item to working condition for its intended use,

-at the balance sheet date.
-Advances paid towards the acquisition of property, plant and equipment outstanding at
+as at the balance sheet date.
+Advances paid towards the acquisition of property, plant and equipment

 ii) Transition to Ind AS: